sam4413/amp-spaceengineers/README.md

 https://cubecoders.com/AMP
 This version is similar to the one uploaded [here](https://github.com/Greelan/AMPTemplates/tree/dev) but with the linux section removed.

 This repository is mainly used to maintain several games that are already using this template.
-The old version can be found in the old branch.

 ## You can:
 - Send and recieve messages, and console commands